cernbox/file-picker-docs/content/data/_index.md

 date: 2022-04-01T13:29:48+02:00
 ---

-## Message form
+## Message to parent

+The message posted to the parent will always include two fields: a `ready` boolean and a `files` array of strings.

+The File-picker works asynchronously.
+It has to make some requests to validate the token used to access the ownCloud instance and, in public link sharing mode, it also has to wait for the link generation.

-Whenever the user makes a selection on the File-picker, the iframe will post a message to the parent with the following shape:
+Whenever the user makes a selection on the File-picker, the iframe will post an instant message to the parent with the `ready` boolean set to `false` and an empty `files` array.
+This can be used by the application to disable the confirmation button or show a loading spinner.
+Once the work is done, another message will be posted, with `ready` set to `true` and the list of URLs for selected files.

 ### When using basic sharing